MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_objectid_information.md

+#### BirthObjectId

+The object identifier of the file at the time it was created.
+After copy operations, move operations, or other file operations, this may not be the same as the current value of the <b>ObjectId</b> member.

 #### BirthVolumeId

 The object identifier of the volume on which the file resided when the object identifier was created, or zero if the volume had no object identifier at that time.
 After copy operations, move operations, or other file operations, this may not be the same as the object identifier of the volume on which the object currently resides.

-#### BirthObjectId

-The object identifier of the file at the time it was created.
-After copy operations, move operations, or other file operations, this may not be the same as the current value of the <b>ObjectId</b> member.

 #### DomainId

 Reserved; must be zero.

-#### - ExtendedInfo

-User-provided data.
-You can use it to contain the <b>BirthVolumeID</b>, <b>BirthObjectID</b>, and <b>DomainID</b> members, or you can define a different data structure.

 ## -remarks